deawyk/deawyk.github.io/_pages/project.md

 <div class="lead lead-about">Have patience. <br>
-    Leonardo Da Vinci called it "sfumato" (smoke).
-It's the idea that not everything is clear, and the desire to have an answer can lead someone into error.
-Intelligence is signified by having patience with difficult, dense, or even ambiguous or vague subjects, and showing resilience when presented with unclear, indefinite questions or answers.
+    "Sfumato" or smoke, is the idea that not everything is clear, and the desire to have an answer can lead someone into error.
+Intelligence is signified by having patience with difficult, dense, ambiguous, or vague subjects, and showing resilience when presented with unclear, indefinite questions or answers[.](https://mikeschoultz.medium.com/what-makes-someone-a-gifted-person-b6133a127038)
 <div style="text-align: left">

 <!-- {::nomarkdown}